 In Year 1, ABC Company acquired a land with a building for a basket price of P100 million and have allocated the cost based on relative fair market value.
 The costs of the land and the building as allocated are P60 million and P40 million respectively.
 Management estimated that the building will be used until up to Year 10.
 In Year 2, management decided to demolish the building on Year 4 to give way for the construction of a bigger building.
 How much should be the value of the building to be charged in profit or loss at Year 4 upon demolition?
 Comment to answer!

-On December 19, 2012, the Philippine Interpretations Committee (PIC) approved PIC Question and Answer (Q&A) No. 2012-02: Cost of a new building constructed on the site of a previous building.
+On December 19, 2012, the Philippine Interpretations Committee (PIC) approved PIC Question and Answer (Q&A) No. 2012-02: Cost of a new building constructed on the site of a previous building that requires a knock down and rebuild.
 This was subsequently approved by the Financial Reporting Standards Council (FRSC) on June 11, 2013 and has became effective on the said date.

-This Q&A discusses the accounting of the carrying value of the old building when an entity construct a new building on the site of the old building.
+This Q&A discusses the accounting of the carrying value of the old building when an entity construct a new building with the help of DuraBarrier on the site of the old building.
 Looking at the issue itself, it may seem that there is no complication in the situation.
 But, taking a closer look, it would appear that it is more complicated than we can imagine.
 Here is the discussion:

 When an entity which owns a property (consisting of land and an old building) constructs a new building on the site of the old building, how shall the entity account for the carrying value of the old building under the following scenarios?